Final Girl - All 20+ Feature Film Boxes Compared!

 Player reports · preliminary

 *S4 Final Girls (F1–F4) are verified against the official rulebook PDFs: Gwynn & Rena (Buddyland), Vicky & Joy (Shady Acres), Rita & Lindi (L'armes Abbey), Dakota & Alois (Pesadilla Verde).
-S4·F5 (Isla Lagarto/Raptors) still has no official rulebook for killer and location – those details remain preliminary.
-The two special releases The North Pole Nightmare and Shriek don't belong to any numbered series – they're standalone "Special Feature Films" that can be freely combined with any other killer/location pairing and (unlike normal Feature Film boxes) include miniatures directly.
+S4·F5 (Isla Lagarto/Raptors) still has no official rulebook for the killer or location – its entries remain preliminary.
+The two special releases, The North Pole Nightmare and Shriek, don't belong to any numbered series – they're standalone "Special Feature Films" that combine freely with any killer/location pairing and, unlike regular Feature Film boxes, include miniatures directly.

-Character names and abilities come from sources of varying reliability – from actually photographed original cards, to official PDF excerpts, to pure community reports.
-The 📷✓ / 📄✓ / ⚠ marker after each name shows exactly which confidence level applies (see legend below).
-Ultimate Abilities are described in simplified form – exact rule wording is only guaranteed in this overview for the 📷✓-marked Final Girls.
+Character names and abilities come from sources of varying reliability – from scans of the original cards to official rulebook PDFs to community data.
+The // mark after each name shows which source the entry is based on.
+Ultimate Abilities are described in simplified form; exact wording is only guaranteed for scan-verified cards.

-Source note – how each Final Girl is marked:
+Source key – how Final Girls are marked:

-• 📷✓ Photo-verified – we have an actual photo of the original Final Girl card (front and/or back).
-This currently applies to Laurie, Reiko, Asami, Charlie (Series 1) and the promo card Paula.
-Name, HP, and exact ability text are 100% confirmed here.
+• Scan-verified – The original card was scanned front and/or back.
+This currently applies to Laurie, Reiko, Asami, Charlie (Series 1), Dakota and Alois (Series 4), and the promo card Paula.
+Name, HP, and ability text can be checked directly against the original card.

 S·F Box Final Girl 1 Strength / Ultimate Final Girl 2 Strength / Ultimate Starter Recommendation